Ulm Baden-wurttemberg, Germany Travel Guide

 The Rainforest Site (GreaterGood)Take all your trash with you.
 Do not disturb natural habitats or historical sites.
 Treat Ulm as you would your own home.

-Your choices as a traveler have a direct impact on the local economy.
+Your choices as a traveler possess a direct impact on the local economy.
 Make choices which are beneficial to the Ulm community.

-Choosing locally-owned businesses (restaurants, guesthouses, independent shops, artisan workshops) contributes directly to the local economy.
+Choosing locally-owned businesses (restaurants, guesthouses, independent shops, artisan workshops) has a direct positive impact on the local economy.

 Germany has strong regulations and social protections.
 Child labor, human trafficking, or exploitation are not concerns for mainstream tourism here.